BlogCell.Docs

 End Sub

-Using the above given VBA Code you can easily load all the tables to the Power Query.
-Once the tables are loaded to Power Query just follow the steps as shown in the video.
+Using the above VBA code you can easily load all the tables to Power Query.
+Once the tables are loaded, just follow the consolidation steps in the Power Query Editor.

 Use Case of VBA Code without using Power Query